dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

   The preceding example configures the hub connection URL to the absolute URI address at `/chathub`, which is the URL used in the [SignalR with Blazor tutorial](xref:blazor/tutorials/signalr-blazor) in the `Index` component (`Pages/Index.razor`).
 The URI can also be set via a string, for example `https://signalr.example.com`, or via [configuration](xref:blazor/fundamentals/configuration).

+> [!NOTE]
-* To authenticate users for SignalR hubs, configure the **`Server`** project with the guidance in <xref:signalr/authn-and-authz#authenticate-users-connecting-to-a-signalr-hub>.
+> To authenticate users for SignalR hubs, see <xref:blazor/security/webassembly/index#secure-a-signalr-hub>.

 For more information, see <xref:signalr/configuration#configure-additional-options>.